 You can create alerting policies to monitor the values of metrics and to notify you when those metrics violate a condition.
-The general steps for creating an alerting policy that monitors the Cloud Composer Environment or Cloud Composer Workflow resource(s) are listed below:
+The general steps for creating an alerting policy that monitors one or more Cloud Composer Environment or Cloud Composer Workflow resources are as follows:

 - The settings in the Target pane specify the resource and metric to be monitored.
-Click the text box to enable a menu and then select the resouce Cloud Composer Environment or Cloud Composer Workflow.
+Click the text box to enable a menu, and then select the resource Cloud Composer Environment or Cloud Composer Workflow.
 Next, select a metric from the metrics list.

 - The settings in the Configuration pane of the alerting policy determine when the alert is triggered.
-Most fields in this pane is populated with default values.
-For more information on the fields in the pane, see Configuration in the alerting policy documentation.
+Most fields in this pane are populated with default values.
+For more information about the fields in the pane, see Configuration in the Alerting policies documentation.

 - Click Add.

 - To advance to the notifications section, click Next.